 Kentucky Academic and Behavior Response to Intervention Center (KYABRI)

 responds to the identified IDEA-related technical assistance needs of schools and districts across the state.
-Through a tiered (general, supplemental, and intensive) model of support that includes supplemental and intensive supports across a range of academic and behavior needs of students, KYABRI provides local school districts access to a full range of training, technical assistance, and materials to support the use of effective practices related to students with disabilities.
+Through a tiered (general, supplemental, and intensive) model of support that includes supplemental and intensive support across a range of academic and behavioral needs of students, KYABRI provides local school districts access to a full range of training, technical assistance, and materials to support the use of effective practices related to students with disabilities.

 Kentucky Autism Training Center (KATC)

 The University of Louisville, Kentucky Autism Training Center (KATC)

 provides training for educators, parents, community members, and related personnel (school psychologists, behavior analysts, speech and language pathologists, diagnosticians, etc.) on the implementation of practices to meet the needs of students identified under the eligibility criteria for autism.

 develops and oversees the Youth One Year Out (YO-YO) student interviews.
 KYPSO works with state and local partners to identify factors that lead to a successful transition from high school to adult life for students with disabilities.

 Kentucky Special Parent Involvement Network (KY-SPIN)